genwebcorp/genjax/README.md

 ### Acknowledgements

-The maintainers of this library would like to acknowledge the JAX team as well as the Oryx team for useful discussions and reference code for interpreter-based transformation patterns.
+The maintainers of this library would like to acknowledge the JAX maintainers and the Oryx maintainers for useful discussions and reference code for interpreter-based transformation patterns.

 ---